Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 Press the ![AdnSimshape](images/adn_simshape.png){style="width:4%"} shelf button or go to AdonisFX Menu > *Simshape*.

 To create the AdnSimshape deformer with some initial customisation, double-click the shelf button or press the option box in the menu item.
-This will display a pop-up window that will allow to do some initial customisation, as well as creating the deformer with a custom name.
+This will display a pop-up window that will allow doing some initial customisation, as well as creating the deformer with a custom name.
 Once all data has been provided press the *Create* button and the deformer will get created.

 <figure>
   <img src="images/setup_simshape_1.png">
   <figcaption><b>Figure 36</b>: AdnSimshape deformer creation scenario.</figcaption>
 </figure>

 To add the deformation mesh to the deformer first select the deformation mesh, then the simulated mesh (which is the animation mesh) and then go to AdonisFX Menu > Simshape (on the *Edit* group) > Add *Deform Mesh*.
-A message will notify is that the addition of the rest mesh has been done correctly.
+A message will notify that the addition of the rest mesh has been done correctly.

 <figure>
   <img src="images/setup_simshape_2.png">